85% of Optimized Trading Strategies Fail in New Markets — Here’s Why

 To be effective in the next year, retail investors must embrace these evolving trends.
 A reliance on purely optimized trading strategies will likely lead to more frustration than fulfillment.
 Instead, focusing on agility and the readiness to pivot in response to new data is essential.

 The overwhelming evidence that 85% of walk-forward-optimized trading strategies fail when faced with new market conditions should ring alarm bells.
-As reliance on historical patterns wanes, traders need to reconsider their approach and adapt to the changing landscape effectively.
+As reliance on historical patterns wanes, traders need to revise their strategic approaches, considering evolving market dynamics and incorporating adaptive practices for future success.

 Q: What is walk-forward optimization in trading?